B3nto4Lunch/Ederick-s-2022-2023-APCSP-Blog/_posts/2022-11-30-Second-Lesson-Hacks.md

 2. Get next number in the list
 3. If number = item, display "item found"
 4. If there are more numbers in the list, go back to Step 2.
-5. Display "item not found."m
+5. Display "item not found."

-Sequencing: 1, 2, 5
+Sequencing: 1, 2, 5 (technically all steps are sequence)
 Selection: 3
 Iteration: 4,